Nuclear weapon factory forced to evacuate as Texas wildfires threaten plant

 A map of Pantex

-The weather forecast provided some hope for firefighters — cooler temperatures, less wind and possibly rain on Thursday.
-But for now, the situation was dire in some areas.

-In Borger, a community of about 13,000 roughly 25 miles (40.23 kilometers) north of Pantex, Hutchinson County emergency management services personnel planned a convoy to take evacuees from one shelter to another ahead of expected power outages and overnight temperatures in the 20s.
+The National Weather Service (NWS) issued red flag warnings and fire danger alerts for several other states through the midsection of the country early this week, as high winds of over 40 mph (64 kph) combined with warm temperatures, low humidity and dry winter vegetation continue to make conditions ripe for wildfires.

-As the evacuation orders mounted, county and city officials live-streamed on Facebook and tried to answer questions from panicked residents.
+Evacuation orders were issued across multiple counties on Tuesday, with county and city officials live-streaming on Facebook as they tried to answer questions from panicked residents.
 Officials implored them to turn on their cellphones’ emergency alerts and be ready to evacuate immediately.
-They described some roads as having fire on both sides and said resources were being stretched to their limit.
+They described some roads as having fire on both sides and said resources were being stretched to the limit.

+Some residents of the small town of Fritch were told to leave their homes because of another fire that had jumped a highway.
+“Everything south of Highway 146 in Fritch evacuate now!” city officials said on Facebook.

+On Wednesday morning, the Hutchinson County Office of Emergency Management said many homes had been lost and some were actively on fire, especially in Fritch.

+“I don’t think a lot of the folks that live in the Fritch area are probably going to be prepared for what they’re going to see as they pull into town,” a spokesperson with the office said.
+“Some homes were completely lost and some honestly are still standing and just fine.”

-Texas state Sen. Kevin Sparks said an evacuation order was issued for Canadian, a town of about 2,000 about 100 miles (160 kilometers) northeast of Amarillo.
+Texas state Senator Kevin Sparks said an evacuation order had been issued for Canadian, a town of about 2,000 about 100 miles (160 kilometers) northeast of Amarillo.
 Later Tuesday, the Hemphill County Sheriff’s Office urged anyone who remained in Canadian to shelter in place or at the high school gym because roads were closed.

 Evacuations were also ordered in nearby Miami, and schools in Canadian and Miami announced closures Wednesday.
 East of Canadian, fire officials across the border in the area of Durham, Oklahoma, also encouraged people to evacuate because of the fire.